Van Treese family, prosecutors ask U.S. Supreme Court to let Glossip execution advance

-The friend of the court brief, also called an amicus curiae, was filed Monday on behalf of the victim’s family and the Oklahoma District Attorneys Association.
+The friend of the court brief was filed Monday on behalf of the victim’s family and the Oklahoma District Attorneys Association.

-The action came after the nation’s high court gave Glossip a stay when Oklahoma Attorney General Gentner Drummond said Glossip needed a third trial due to prosecutorial errors.
+The action came after the nation’s high court gave Glossip a stay when Oklahoma Attorney General Gentner Drummond said Glossip needs a third trial due to prosecutorial errors.

 Glossip was convicted of first-degree murder for the 1997 beating death of his boss, Oklahoma City motel owner Barry Van Treese.